-There was not much physical evidence at the scene of the homicide of 7-year-old Alexander Harris at Whiskey Pete’s Casino back in 1987.
-There were foreign body hairs — hairs that were not Alexander’s, but which were not identified as belonging to anyone.
+There was not much physical evidence at the scene of the 1987 homicide of 7-year-old Alexander Harris at Whiskey Pete’s Casino in Primm, Nevada, near the border with California.
+There were foreign body hairs — hairs that were not Alexander’s, and which were not identified as belonging to anyone.
 There also was a latent fingerprint found on the glasses of the victim, which appeared to have been placed next to his body, according to the autopsy report.
 And we have just one question for lead homicide investigator Thomas Dillard: Whose was it?

 Almost 30 years after the discovery of the body, this question still is unanswered.